oknet/atsinternals/CH01-EventSystem/CH01S03-Base-ProxyMutex.en.md

 At last, Set NULL to PtrMutex (PtrMutex = NULL):

 - Save m_ptr to temp_ptr which means save m to temp_ptr
-- PtrMutex.m_ptr=NULL, we do not change the refcount of m_ptr due to the m_ptr is NULL
+- PtrMutex.m_ptr = NULL, we do not change the refcount of m_ptr due to the m_ptr is NULL
 - Decrease refcount for temp_ptr which means the refcount of m is reduced by 1 and is 0 now.
 - If the refcount of temp_ptr is 0, call temp_ptr->free().
 It is destroy & free m.
 - return with PtrMutex